 - The overall construction has been beefed up, good if you use thick, dirty or wet ropes, with a steel plate now running up and over the side the rope runs when lowering or abseiling, the steel cam a little larger.

-- The entry point for the rope (at the handle end) now features an extra a new block that keeps the rope locked/located properly and removes the risk of the rope slipping under the handle.
-This is a feature that is maybe of the most use to people who use the device for rope soloing, as the lack of a controlling hand when soloing can cause the rope to jam between the cam and the body of the device, locking it on the rope.
+- The entry point for the rope (at the handle end) now features an extra new block that keeps the rope locked/located properly and removes the risk of the rope slipping under the handle.
+This is a feature that is maybe of the most useful to people who use the device for rope soloing, as the lack of a controlling hand when soloing can cause the rope to jam between the cam and the body of the device, locking it on the rope.

 - There are many subtle changes that taken alone are minor, but which together add up to making the device work a lot better and be less grabby.
 Again for rope soloing this is a bonus.

 - Weight wise the Plus weighs 200grams while the Grigri 2 weighs 170grams.
-Price wise the Plus is £25 more than the Mark Two (£85 instead of £60).
+Price-wise the Plus is £25 more than the Mark Two (£85 instead of £60).

 So is it worth dumping a Grigri two and upgrading?
 Well if you’ve found the Grigri 2 works OK then no, but if you’re unhappy with it, finding it’s not working with chunky ropes, then yes.
-If you want to replace a Grigri mark 1 then this is very much a step up in many ways, and the mark 1 has several issues that are rectified in mark two and the plus (the shape of the handle where the thumb rests for example, being cut away now is designed to reduce the risk of you blocking the device with your thumb, a major safety flaw with mark one).
-The plus is also ideal for anyone who’s introducing the Grigri to someone who’s not used the Grigri before (I see a lot of adults getting their kids to use a Grigri), being more forgiving and safer, maybe more so than any other current auto locking device.
-For my own ends I’ve found the plus much better for me than the mark two, the extra weight more then made up for by the extra functionality.
+If you want to replace a Grigri mark 1 then this is very much a step up in many ways, and the mark 1 has several issues that are rectified in mark two and the plus (the shape of the handle where the thumb rests, for example, being cut away now is designed to reduce the risk of you blocking the device with your thumb, a major safety flaw with mark one).
+The plus is also ideal for anyone who’s introducing the Grigri to someone who’s not used the Grigri before (I see a lot of adults getting their kids to use a Grigri), being more forgiving and safer, maybe more so than any other current auto-locking device.
+For my own ends, I’ve found the plus much better for me than the mark two, the extra weight more than made up for by the extra functionality.